Canary, A Kimpton Hotel

 all of which can be easily enjoyed by staying downtown

 With fewer than 100 rooms and suites, the luxurious boutique hotel is relatively petite.
 But nevertheless, it thinks big.
-Owned by the Edward Thomas Collection (ETC Hotels), the same hotel group as Santa Monica's glamorous Casa Del Mar and Shutters on the Beach, Canary Hotel shares a similar California cool style, but with a Spanish Mediterranean twist that belongs entirely to Santa Barbara.
+Owned by the Edward Thomas Collection (ETC Hotels), the same hotel group as Santa Monica's glamorous Hotel Casa Del Mar and Shutters on the Beach, Canary, A Kimpton Hotel shares a similar California cool style, but with a Spanish Mediterranean twist that belongs entirely to Santa Barbara.
 The architecture echoes the hotel's namesake region of the Canary Islands (off the coast of Africa), with a lobby that also gracefully recalls Mission-era California, with wrought-iron chandeliers, decorative tiles, and overstuffed couches and chairs for convivial lounging, thanks to interior designer Michael Smith.

 A muted palette of red and gold warms guestrooms.
 Everything is presented with an artistic eye, from the imported bath tiles and hand-painted ceilings to the unique headboards and window treatments.
 Soft cotton-waffle bathrobes, locally made Forest Essentials organic bath amenities, pillow top mattresses and in-room spa treatments enhance a tropical-plantation air.
 Modern high-tech amenities haven't been forgotten either: flat screen TVs with DVD and CD players, multiple telephone lines and both wired and wireless high-speed Internet access.
 Junior suites have partially partitioned living rooms.

 The property's meeting and event areas total 5,000 square-feet and accommodate up to 170 people.
 Finch & Fork restaurant is a well-designed space on the hotel’s ground floor.

 Canary, A Kimpton Hotel succeeds in what it sets out to